probmods/ppaml2016/chapters/5-vae.md

 </div>

-# model binary images
+# Modeling binary images

-## a simple model
+## A simple model

-here's a simple model of a 3x3 binary image:
+Here's a simple model of a 3x3 binary image:

 ~~~~
 var z = sample(DiagCovGaussian({